zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ### Exercises 9.10.-9.11.

 Similarly to Ilari's flight service, we do not use a real database in our app but instead use hardcoded data, that is in the files [diagnoses.json](https://github.com/fullstack-hy2020/misc/blob/master/diagnoses.json) and [patients.json](https://github.com/fullstack-hy2020/misc/blob/master/patients.json).
 Get the files and store those into a directory called <i>data</i> under your project.
-All data modification can be done in runtime memory, so during this part it is <i>not necessary to write to a file</i>.
+All data modifications can be done in runtime memory, so during this part, it is <i>not necessary to write to a file</i>.

 #### 9.10: Patientor backend, step3